cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 something meaningful, namely a response with a valid JSON object.

 When a mock object is called, or when an attribute is accessed, it returns another mock object.
-Sometimes this suffices to get you through a test case.
-When it doesn't, you need to *configure* the mock object.
+Sometimes this is sufficient to get you through a test case.
+When it is not, you need to *configure* the mock object.
 To configure an attribute, you simply set the attribute to the desired value.
-To configure the return value for when the mock is called, you set `return_value` on the mock object as if it was an attribute.
+To configure the return value for when the mock is called, you set `return_value` on the mock object as if it were an attribute.

 Let's look at the example again: